nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

 Recommended as business required element for most implementations.

 Recommended to specify as a complete date and time, e.g. "2020-03-26T15:00:00".
-Note that the FHIR specification requires that if hours and minutes are specified, a time zone shall be populated, e.g. `give an example here!`.
+Note that the FHIR specification requires that if hours and minutes are specified, a time zone shall be populated, e.g. `2020-03-26T15:00:00+01:00`.

 Recommended that the date and time is the same as recorded and visible within the ePMA system.